kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 ```
 ### Example: Raw Block Volume

-For consuming a cinder volume as a raw block device.
+For consuming a cinder volume as a raw block device

-1. Make sure the volumeMode is Block in Persistence Volume Claim Spec
+1. Make sure the volumeMode is `Block` in Persistence Volume Claim Spec
 2. Make sure the pod is consuming the PVC with the defined name and `volumeDevices` is used instead of `volumeMounts`
 3. Deploy the Application

-For Example :
+Example :

 ```
 $ kubectl create -f examples/cinder-csi-plugin/block/block.yaml